SS Richard Montgomery: Service and sinking

 A Rochester-based stevedore company was given the job of removing the cargo, which began on 23 August 1944, using the ship's own cargo handling equipment.
 By the next day, the ship's hull had cracked open, causing several cargo holds at the bow end to flood.
 The salvage operation continued until 25 September, when the ship was finally abandoned before all the cargo had been recovered.
 Subsequently, the vessel broke into two separate parts, roughly amidships.

-During the enquiry following the shipwreck it was revealed that several ships moored nearby had noticed Richard Montgomery drifting towards the sandbank.
-They had attempted to signal an alert by sounding their sirens, but without avail because Captain Wilkie of Richard Montgomery was asleep.
-The ship's chief officer was unable to explain why he had not alerted the captain.
-A board of inquiry concluded that the anchorage the harbour master assigned had placed the ship in jeopardy, and returned the captain of Richard Montgomery to full duty within a week.

 Status and risk

 According to a 2008 survey, the wreck is at a depth of 15 m, on average, and leaning to starboard.
 At all states of the tide, her three masts are visible above the water.

-Because of the presence of the large quantity of unexploded ordnance, the ship is monitored by the Maritime and Coastguard Agency and is clearly marked on the relevant Admiralty charts.
+Due to the presence of the large quantity of unexploded ordnance, the ship is monitored by the Maritime and Coastguard Agency and is clearly marked on the relevant Admiralty charts.
 In 1973, she became the first wreck designated as dangerous under section 2 of the Protection of Wrecks Act 1973.
 There is an exclusion zone around her monitored visually and by radar.
 The exclusion zone around the wreck is defined by the following co-ordinates: